agankin/Bee-Hive/README.md

 ### Creating Hive Queues

-Hive Queue is a queue created for a computation delegate and holding requests for the computation.
-Computation delegate takes request and optionally cancellation token as input and returns a plain result or a Task/ValueTask representing result of an async computation.
+Hive Queues are collections holding requests for computations.
+To run a computation in a Hive the corresponding Hive Queue must first be created.

 Each Hive can have unlimited number of Hive Queues.
-Hive fetches requests in the order of adding them to all its Hive Queues and performs computations within its single Thread Pool.
+A Hive fetches requests from all of its Hive Queues in the FIFO order of adding and performs computations within its single Thread Pool.

 The definition of functions used in examples can be found in [Functions used in examples](#functions-used-in-examples) section.